learn-co-curriculum/navigating-with-bash-ide/README.md

 with `/home/cjbrock/Development` and returned me to my current directory, `Development` and gave me a new prompt, `♥`.

-That's the standard procedure when you execute anything in terminal.
+That's the standard procedure when you execute anything in a terminal.
 You enter a command from a prompt in a directory, see output, and are returned to a new prompt in your directory.